 Upon re-watching the film Doctor Sleep, the sequel to the story of The Shining, focusing on Danny Torrance and his battle with alcoholism much like his father, the color theory I delved into about The Shining applies here as well.
-(To read the original theory, you can do so here: http://willrhami.com/the-shining-the-past-violence-and-reincarnation) In Doctor Sleep’s film adaptation, the ending of the source material was changed to fit Stanley Kubrick’s interpretation of The Shining, where the Overlook Hotel is not burned to the ground like it is in the book, but is instead left in a hurry by Danny and Wendy, leaving the hotel’s fate ambiguous.
+(To read the original theory, you can do so here: https://willrhami.com/the-shining-the-past-violence-and-reincarnation) In Doctor Sleep’s film adaptation, the ending of the source material was changed to fit Stanley Kubrick’s interpretation of The Shining, where the Overlook Hotel is not burned to the ground like it is in the book, but is instead left in a hurry by Danny and Wendy, leaving the hotel’s fate ambiguous.
 This lends to it’s return in Doctor Sleep, done perfectly by writer and director Mike Flanagan.
-When watching it again, I was curious to see if the color theory would fit in the context of the new film, particularly in the sections in the Overlook Hotel.
+When watching it again, I was curious to see if the color theory would fit in the context of the new film, particularly in the sections featuring the Overlook Hotel.

 I decided to watch the Director’s Cut, which included a few key scenes that perfectly fit the color theory, particularly a foreshadowing of the confrontation Danny has with “Lloyd” (in reality it is Jack Torrance, a victim of the hotel and Danny’s father) at the bar in the final act.
 The shot starts in a dimly lit Golden Room, where the ceiling and floors show an aged but potent yellow, as the red furniture is in complete darkness.
 The lights from the bar illuminate the countertop, where a glass of yellow Jack Daniels whisky, his father’s favorite drink, waits for Danny.